njanakiev/njanakiev.github.io/_posts/2017-01-14-creating-gifs-in-the-command-line.md

 ---
-layout: post
+title: "Creating GIFs in the Command Line"
 category: blog
-title: Creating GIFs in the Command Line
+comments: True
-tags: [GIF, Command-Line, Image Processing]
+image: /assets/creating_gifs_in_the_command_line_files/webgl_02.gif
-image: /assets/webgl_02.gif
+layout: post
-comments: true
+redirect_from: /til/creating-gifs-in-the-command-line/
-redirect_from: '/til/creating-gifs-in-the-command-line/'
+tags: ['GIF', 'Command-Line', 'Image Processing']
 ---
 Some quick tipps on creating GIFs in the command line.

 The tool I mostly use is `convert` from [ImageMagick][imagemagick].
 The `-fuzz` option seems to have the largest impact on the final size, which has the effect that *Colors within this distance are considered equal*.
 The `-delay` option specifies the the delay of each frame in *ticks-per-second*.
 The `-loop` option specifies the number of loops (0 for infinite loop).
 The `-layers` option performs different image operation methods for image sequences, where `OptimizePlus` is improving the overall optimization.
 The `convert` options can be found in the [Command Line Options][imagemagick options].